kirkhu/WRO2024_FE-Fire-On-All-Cylinders/README.md

 - This is the official GitHub repository for the WRO TAIWAN team "__Fire On All Cylinders.__" All code, documentation, and files are located here.
 - The design inspiration for both the hardware and software of this self-driving car came from last year’s model created by our sister team (Shinan-Fire-On-All-Cylinders) and drew upon the strengths of the world championship-winning model from last year.
 Based on this, we made improvements by upgrading the main controller from the "Raspberry Pi 4B" to the "Nvidia Jetson Nano" to enhance performance and introduce innovative design elements, making the vehicle more competitive.
 - Here you can find the links to the technical report content and setup instructions, organized separately for learners and judges, for easy access during either learning or assessment.
 - In this technical document, the directory will be established based on the scoring criteria, and the directory headings will be hyperlinked for easy access for judges or learners to navigate to the key content of the technical document, facilitating quick assessment.
+- **Special Reminder:** Due to internet speed factors, images may not display properly.
+If this occurs, please try refreshing the webpage to resolve the issue.
     #### [For Learners](learners_contents.md)
 ## Rubric for Judging Engineering Documentation
 - ###  ${{\color{red} Hardware Overview }} $